MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ## Make a feature branch

-You should keep an unaltered copy of the `RCBugFix` branch that you can keep up to date from the main project.
-To make patches or add a new feature, make a copy of `RCBugFix` with a descriptive name.
+You should keep an unaltered copy of the `bugfix-1.1.x` branch that you can keep up to date from the main project.
+To make patches or add a new feature, make a copy of `bugfix-1.1.x` with a descriptive name.

 ![image22]({{ '/assets/images/docs/development/pull_images/pull_22.jpg' | prepend: site.baseurl }})